Graduate Student Travel Grants

 Digital Humanities at Oxford Summer School, Oxford, UK (July 2-6, 2018)

 The European Summer University in Digital Humanities, Leipzig, Germany (July 16-27, 2018)

 Applications are accepted on a rolling basis throughout the calendar year, for training that will take place within six months of the award.
 Please expect a decision within four weeks of submission.
 Applicants must be enrolled Princeton University students at the time the training takes place.
+There is a limit to one grant per year per applicant.
 Payments are administered through SAFE.